JPercival22/ux-portfolio/README.md

 ﻿# UX-Portfolio

-My UX Portfolio showcasing my UX and UI skills
+My UX Portfolio showcasing my UX and UI skills Website, designed and developed by myself, which includes and showcases a large portion of my UX and UI Design and Front End skills and understanding.

-Website designed and developed by myself which includes and showcases my design and some of my Front End Skills and understanding.
+Listed below are some of the skills included to build this site:

 <ul>
 <li>